-For early operators (Centamin, Metallges and Lubbock), RC samples were generally collected from the rig and submitted for analysis by unknown method, assumed to be aqua regia.
-Diamond drilling completed by Lubbock was analysed by fire assay.
+For early operators (Centamin, Metallges and Lubbock), RC samples were generally collected from the rig and submitted for analysis by unknown method, assumed to be Aqua Regia.
+Diamond drilling completed by Lubbock was analysed by Fire Assay.

 Subsequent operators collected RC samples from the rig cyclone and split them via riffle splitter to obtain a 2-3 kg sample.
 Where applicable, composite samples were collected by spear sampling.
-All samples from drilling by Consgold, Croesus and EGS/OBM were assayed by fire assay using a 40 g or 50 g charge.
-RC samples from OBM drilling were submitted directly as individual 1m samples taken onsite from the rig cone splitter, or initially as 4m composites sampled via spear prior to submission of 1m intervals through zones of anomalous gold grade.
+All samples from drilling by Consgold, Croesus and EGS/OBM were assayed by Fire Assay using a 40 g or 50 g charge.
+RC samples from OBM drilling were submitted directly as individual 1m samples taken onsite from the rig cone splitter, or initially composite sampled via spear at 4m intervals prior to submission of individual 1m intervals through zones of anomalous gold grade.
 Half NQ core samples were cut by core saw and sample intervals were selected by the geologist and defined by geological boundaries where appropriate.
-All samples were dried, crushed (where necessary), split, pulverised and a 50-gram charge taken for fire assay analysis.
+All samples were dried, crushed (where necessary), split, pulverised and a 50-gram charge taken for analysis.